West-Hatch-CSS/Wherever-Whenever/README.md

 pip install pygame

-If you are running this in an IDE such as cursor or Visual Studio Code please install the Python extenion for your IDE.
+If you are running this in an IDE such as cursor or Visual Studio Code please install the Python extension for your IDE.

 **About our project**